Tony Tribe

-Anthony Mossop (died 1970s), known professionally as Tony Tribe and Tony Kingston, was a Jamaican vocalist.
+Anthony Patrick Orlando Mossop (9 October 1943 – 1979), known professionally as Tony Tribe and Tony Kingston, was a Jamaican and British vocalist.
 After moving to Great Britain in 1956, he joined The Soul Seekers, a gospel outfit from Calvary Apostolic Church in Camberwell.
 He subsequently charted at No. 46 on the UK Singles Chart with a solo reggae version of Neil Diamond's "Red Red Wine", which became Trojan Records's first UK chart entry and inspired a UB40 cover version that charted at No. 1 on the UK Singles Chart and the Billboard Hot 100.
 He also performed at the 1969 Caribbean Reggae Festival.
 He then moved to Canada and released several singles there including "I Am the Preacher", which charted at No. 65 on the RPM charts, and then an album.
-Several sources mistakenly state that he died in the early 1970s, though he was still alive in 1974 and was still releasing music in 1978.

 Life and career

-Tribe was born Anthony Mossop in Kingston, Jamaica; his first performances were at that city's Ward Theatre aged nine.
-He moved to Great Britain in 1956, taking a full time job in the post room of the High Commission of Jamaica, London.
-In the mid-1960s, he joined the gospel outfit The Soul Seekers, from Calvary Apostolic Church in Camberwell.
+Anthony Patrick Orlando Mossop was born on 9 October 1943 in Kingston, Jamaica; his first performances were at that city's Ward Theatre aged nine.
+He moved to Great Britain, taking a full time job in the post room of the High Commission of Jamaica, London.
+In the mid-1960s, he joined the gospel outfit The Soul Seekers, from Calvary Apostolic Church in Camberwell, and released an EP with them on Herald Records.
 Steve Alexander Smith used his 2009 book British Black Gospel to note that "Mossop was a charismatic figure admired by hordes of female fans", and that a 1966 Gravesend show had "resulted in the group being mobbed by teenage girls, some of whom took their blouses off in order to throw them at Mossop".
-He left in August 1966, and released a number of singles under the names Tony Kingston and Tony Tribe.
-In April 1967, he released "Mama Come On Home" on Decca Records, which became popular on the Northern soul circuit.
+He left in August 1966 and released the single "Mama Come On Home" on Decca Records in April 1967 and "Master Hand" on Pye Records in October 1967; the former became popular on the Northern soul circuit.

 Before UB40’s 1983 rendition brought the song mainstream fame, Tony Tribe introduced Neil Diamond’s “Red Red Wine” to the reggae world in 1969.
 Tribe’s rocksteady version transformed the track with a laid-back groove that gave it a distinctly reggae feel.
 His smooth, emotive vocals pair perfectly with the rhythm, bringing out the song’s themes of heartbreak and solace found in a glass of wine.
 Tribe’s version became a reggae classic, celebrated for its unique blend of melancholy and groove.
 Even today, his interpretation stands out as a quintessential example of reggae’s ability to reinvent and breathe new life into songs from other genres.